Our dedicated series, Booked x Busy, is all about shining a light on the entrepreneurs and brands that embody Black excellence.

 Fill in the blank: My Black is...

-Thanks to you, our earlobes are more fashionable than ever.
-What's next for TAYLOR NIKOLE?
+Thanks to you, the world's a little more "woke."
+What's next for Lamorne?

 What's next?
 Sleep!
 [Laughs] The world is "woke," I want to go back to sleep for literally 15 hours, take a nap, regroup and hit the ground running again.
 I'm anxious for a second season, to keep this conversation going, to get more educated on the state of affairs.
 And on a more creative note, I'm always developing, always creating.
 Anyone who wants to collaborate, let me know.
 Spike Lee, I'm talking to you.
 Jordan Peele, I'm talking to you.
 Call me.